 Using LACIOS allows us to design an information server parameterized by its users.
 Indeed, if the information systems are adapted to the satisfaction of punctual needs (request/response), the management of the information followup assumes additional processing.
 These processing are difficult because the information sources are distributed and the management of the followup assumes a comparison of the available information.
 We have defined two categories of agents, the first concerns the agents representing the users (that we call PTA for Personal Travel Agent) while the second concerns the agents representing the services (that we call Service Agent).

-3.2 Technical Description
+3.2 Technical description

 We have implemented a Web server for traveler information, where each Web service has a representant in the server, which is responsible of the convey of messages from the server to the port of the Web service and conversely.
-The exchange of messages between the server and the services are SOAP 2 messages and the asynchronous communication is fulfilled via the JAXM API 3 for the Web services supporting SOAP, and a FTP server otherwise, used as a sort of mailbox.
+The exchange of messages between the server and the services are SOAP messages and the asynchronous communication is fulfilled via the JAXM API for the Web services supporting SOAP, and a FTP server otherwise, used as a sort of mailbox.
 These details are obviously transparent for the agents evolving in the environment i.e. they interact exactly the same way whatever the transport protocol that is used.
-Every user is physically mobile and connects to the server via a Mobile Personal Transport Assistant (MPTA) and has during his connection a PTA agent representing him inside the server, which is his interlocutor during his session.
-The interaction of the MPTA with the PTA agents representing them is a sequence of HTTP requests/responses.
+Every user is physically mobile and connects to the server via a Mobile Personal Transport Assistant (MPTA) and has during his connection

-1 Agent Traveler Information Server.
+&lt;sup>3 Agent Traveler Information Server